justinciocoi/whosThatPokemon/README.md

     - i.e. Generations 1, 2, 5, 7, 9

 - Introduce scoring to keep track of answers using silhouettes vs. revealed images
+- Introduce hints that can be used which might include
+    - Type of pokemon
+    - Regional Pokedex to which they pertain